pyrotek45/avon/README.md

 # Avon

+> Give your files superpowers
-> A functional language for generating and deploying configuration files

-Avon brings variables, functions, and utilities to any text format—from dotfiles to infrastructure configs.
-Whether you're managing a single `.vimrc`, sharing dotfiles with friends, or generating hundreds of Kubernetes manifests, Avon is the workflow layer that makes any file more powerful, maintainable, and shareable.
+Avon is a functional language for generating and deploying any text file.
+Add variables, functions, and logic to YAML, JSON, configs, scripts, or any text format.
+Whether you're managing a single dotfile or generating thousands of Kubernetes manifests, Avon gives you the power to automate what you never thought possible.

-**Key advantages:**
+**What makes Avon powerful:**
-- Language agnostic — works with any text format
+- **Language agnostic** — Transform any text format
-- Functional programming — variables, functions, type safety
+- **Functional programming** — Variables, functions, map/filter/fold, type safety
-- Built-in deployment — files know where they belong
+- **Built-in deployment** — Files know where they belong
-- Git integration — share templates, deploy anywhere
+- **Git integration** — Share templates, deploy anywhere
+- **Extensible** — Combine primitives in creative ways

+Avon is designed to be powerful and flexible.
+We're excited to see how creative developers use it in ways we never imagined.

 [![Rust](https://img.shields.io/badge/Rust-1.70%2B-orange)](https://www.rust-lang.org/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](#license)